musicslayer/self_publish_book/README.md

 An e-book author can define semantics which tell e-reader apps where certain sections in your book are.
 Sigil allows you to define a variety of semantics, but generally I only recommend defining two or three:
 - Cover
 - Table of Contents
-- Text (See "Important" section below)
+- Text (Optional - See "Important" section below)

 There are two ways of doing this:
 - In Sigil, right click an XHTML file and choose "Add Semantics..." and then pick the semantic you wish to attach to that file.